-Plaza Premium, who operate decent airport lounges in Heathrow Terminal 2 and 4 has expanded their offering to include Changi Terminal 1.
+Plaza Premium, which operates decent airport lounges in Heathrow Terminal 2 and 4, has expanded its offering to include Changi Terminal 1.
 The lounge is located in Terminal 1 of Changi Airport in the departures hall, with views over the runway.
-Covering 7,000 square feet it includes a live cooking station which will be cooking up some Singapore favourites including Singapore Laksa, Singapore Chicken Rice and The Green Market Temaki.
+Covering 7,000 square feet, it includes a live cooking station which will be cooking up some Singapore favorites, including Singapore Laksa, Singapore Chicken Rice, and The Green Market Temaki.

 11. Swimming Pool Airport Lounge

-After a four-month refurbishment, British Airways’ has transformed it’s business and first class lounge at Singapore’s Changi Airport.
-The centrepiece of the new British Airways Singapore Lounge is the Concorde Bar.
-An exclusive lounge for BA’s elite first class passengers… Read More.
+British Airways transformed its Business and First Class lounge at Singapore’s Changi Airport.
+The centerpiece of the new British Airways Singapore Lounge is the Concorde Bar.
+An exclusive lounge for BA’s elite First Class passengers and top-tier Executive Club frequent… Read More.

 I experienced the Silverkris Lounge at Changi airport before boarding my flight on Singapore Airlines (SQ) A330 in Business Class from Singapore Changi International Airport to Ho Chi Minh City, which I flew in April 2017.
 Read More.

 Review: British Airways Lounge, Singapore Changi International Airport